Lord Alfred Douglas: Writings

-Douglas published several volumes of poetry and two books about his relationship with Wilde, Oscar Wilde and Myself (1914, largely ghost-written by T. W. H. Crosland, assistant editor of he literary journal The Academy and later repudiated by Douglas) and Oscar Wilde: A Summing Up (1940).
+Douglas published several volumes of poetry and two books about his relationship with Wilde, Oscar Wilde and Myself (1914, largely ghost-written by T. W. H. Crosland, assistant editor of the literary journal The Academy and later repudiated by Douglas) and Oscar Wilde: A Summing Up (1940).
 He also wrote two memoirs: The Autobiography of Lord Alfred Douglas (1929) and Without Apology (1938).

 Douglas edited The Academy from 1907 to 1910, during which time he had an affair with the artist Romaine Brooks, who was also bisexual.
 The main love of her life, Natalie Clifford Barney, also had an affair with Wilde's niece Dorothy and even, in 1901, with Douglas's future wife Olive Custance, the year before the couple married.

 Of the six biographies of Douglas, the earlier ones by Braybrooke and Freeman were forbidden to quote from his copyright work, while De Profundis was unpublished.
 Later biographies were by Rupert Croft-Cooke, H. Montgomery Hyde (who also wrote about Wilde), Douglas Murray (who called Braybrooke's biography "a rehash and exaggeration of Douglas's book" [his autobiography]).
 The most recent is Alfred Douglas: A Poet's Life and His Finest Work by Caspar Wintermans in 2007.

 In 1999, The University of Oxford established the Lord Alfred Douglas Memorial Prize for "...the best sonnet or other poem written in English and in strict rhyming metre."
-The award was established by Douglas's friend Sheila Coleman, who, on her death, left a legacy of $36,000 to fund the award.
+The award was established by Douglas's friend Sheila Colman, who, on her death, left a legacy of $36,000 to fund the award.